3D-iceland/volcanoes/README.md

 # Volcanoes

-Models of Icelandic volcanoes for 3D printing of relief maps and molds for plaster casting.
+Models of Icelandic volcanoes for 3D printing of relief maps,molds for plaster casting and chocolate making.
+All data in this repository is free to use for educational, personal or commercial purposes.

 An volcanic eruption started at 20:45 GMT 19.
 March 2021 in the Geldingadalir valley at Fagradalsfjall, e.
 'Beautiful valley mountain', on the Reykjanes peninsula, South-West Iceland.